 It’s all been worth it, though.
 Along the way I’ve discovered that A’Lelia Walker–who is best known as the daughter of entrepreneur Madam C. J. Walker–is very different from the caricature she has become in the minds of many scholars, novelists and playwrights who have written about her during the last three decades.
 People who actually knew her–contemporaries like Langston Hughes and Carl Van Vechten–captured her well: Van Vechten in an unpublished New Yorker profile, Hughes in the poem he wrote for her funeral and in his memoir, The Big Sea.
 In recent years, though, she’s been reduced to the first generation/second generation wealth cliche: “Madam made the money.
 Her daughter spent the money.”

 There’s no question that A’Lelia Walker enjoyed the wealth, houses and celebrity she inherited when her mother died in 1919.
 Yes, she spent a lot of money, but she had a lot of money to spend.
-To reduce her to a spendthrift who frittered away a fortune is to miss the point of what it meant to be the first black heiress (and also to ignore the effects of the Depression on all American businesses).
+To reduce her to a spendthrift who frittered away a fortune is to miss the point of what it meant to be the first black heiress.
+A narrative that claims she singlehandedly decimated the Walker fortune ignores the context of the Great Depression and the effects the stock market crash had on all American businesses.
 Like most human beings, she’s more complex–and far more interesting–than the simplistic caricature.
 She was a big spirit with a charismatic personality.
 A generous soul.
 A fashion leader who wore furs, turbans, diamonds and custom made shoes.
 A social impresario who understood the dramatic gesture, whether she was hosting the president of Liberia for a Fourth of July weekend at Villa Lewaro, her Hudson River estate, or orchestrating the extravagant wedding of her daughter, Mae.
 She could be regal and she could be entirely down to earth.
 She had bouts of insecurity because her own accomplishments could never measure up to those of her mother.
 She had major health problems.
 She was surrounded by friends who loved her, but also had three unhappy marriages.

 I don’t think it’s too much to say that her parties helped define the Harlem Renaissance.
 From the time she moved to Harlem in 1913, an invitation to her beautifully furnished townhouse on 136th Street near Lenox Avenue (now Malcolm X Boulevard) for dinners, dances and recitals seldom was declined.
 By the time she converted a floor of the house into the legendary Dark Tower in October 1927, she’d been hosting salon-like soirees for more than a decade.